yacarthar/book_api/README.md

   cd book_api
 ```

-Create virtual environment.
-This step may vary on your machine and your python environment tools.
+Create a virtual environment.
+This step may vary on your machine and your Python environment tools.
 For example, using virtualenv on Windows:
 ```bash
   virtualenv env
   env\Scripts\activate